Denis2054/Hands-on-Chatbots/README.md

 https://www.amazon.com/Artificial-Intelligence-Example-intelligence-artificial-dp-1788990544/dp/1788990544/ref=mt_paperback?_encoding=UTF8&me=&qid=

 ## Programs
-The programs will be available 48h prior to the beginning of the course on GitHub.
+The programs for the course run both on Windows and Linux (see Ubuntu VM below).
-Presently, the files are there but the body will only be uploaded before the course.
+You can view and download them.
-The programs run both on Windows and Linux (Ubuntu).
+Some programs will be developed and run on cloud platforms.

-## Licese and disclaimer
+## License and disclaimer
 The programs are under the MIT License.
 THe programs are for educational purposes.
 Thus do not use them before checking Google, Facebook and Twitter security policies.